정규 브레베

 Time limits

-Most time brevet time limits are based on an average of approximately 15 km/h.
+Brevet time limits are based on an average speed of 15 km/h.
 This includes rest times.

 For example: if a 300 km brevet starts at 06:00 am, riders have to be at the finish 20 hours later (02:00 am the next day).